atlassian-labs/compiled/.changeset/little-meals-train.md

 }
 ```

-Use the `Style` function to apply styles conditionally.
+Use `cstyle` as a function to apply styles conditionally.

 ```jsx
 import { cstyle } from '@compiled/dom__experimental';